cds-snc/gcds-docs/src/en/accessibility/accessibility.md

   hideMain: true
 ---

-# Accessibility in the GC Design System
+# Accessibility in GC Design System

 ## Our accessibility standards

-The GC Design System meets or exceeds WCAG 2.1 AA, making it fully compliant with <gcds-link external href="https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=23601"> Government of Canada accessibility standards</gcds-link>.
+GC Design System meets or exceeds WCAG 2.1 AA, making it fully compliant with <gcds-link external href="https://www.tbs-sct.canada.ca/pol/doc-eng.aspx?id=23601"> Government of Canada accessibility standards</gcds-link>.

 Public servants who use the components as intended are creating Government of Canada websites and applications in line with accessibility standards.